Peter-32/SparkTwitter/README.md

 #### Scala Plugin

 - Make sure your IDE has the Scala plugin.
+You will know you have the plugin when you can create Scala classes in the `src/main/scala` directory.
 If you're unsure, try searching online how to add the plugin for your IDE.

 ### 3) Adding Your Personal Configurations